fransaccone/site/articles/nixos-the-ultimate-computing-solution/index.md

 POSIX system would normally find them.

-The operation that occurs when a package is removed from the system configuration and the `nixos-rebuild` command is run, then, simply removes the directory containing the package and all the symlinks to it; preventing conflicts and avoiding bloat from unused dependencies.
+The operation that occurs when a package is removed from the system configuration and the `nixos-rebuild` command is run, then, should simply remove the directory containing the package and all the symlinks to it, preventing conflicts and avoiding bloat from unused dependencies.

-Walking through the configuration, the operating system can clearly identify which packages are needed and mark all the rest as removable.
+Actually, walking through the configuration, the operating system identifies which packages are needed and marks all the removed ones as removable.
 It is, in fact, possible to *garbage collect*; that is, to delete all the unused packages from the system:

 	$ nix-collect-garbage -d